BangMach/SoftwareArchitechture/README.md

 4. Launch Redis server before Menu service
 5. Check services' name here `http://54.203.146.96:8761`
 6. All APIs should be called from API Gateway with corresponding service name
-* All services can be launched with a single docker-compose up --build command.
 * IP for each service and for discovery service specified in application.yml of each service has to be checked and modified manually to make sure it is up-to-date.

+### How to launch a service
+1. Run mvn clean install to create target folder and .jar file
+2. Run docker-compose up --build command

 ## Constraints
 ### Account